scrawlon/CSS-Animation-Blocks/README.md

 #### Default Group Offset

-When an entire Animation Block applies to an _"elementSelector"_ targeting multiple elements, and the same _"groupOffset"_ should apply to all animations, it can be tedious to add the same setting over-and-over, especially if you need to change that setting later.
-This situation can be handled with a Default Group Offset.
+You can also set a default _"groupOffset"_ that will apply to all animations in the current Animation Block.
 Here's the _"boxBlock"_ Animation Block with a Default Group Offset config setting added.

 ```JavaScript
 const boxBlock = new AnimationBlock({